ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 })
 ```

-This allows the current user to access the KeyVault, however, that is only useful during deployment.
+This allows the current user to access the Key Vault.
+However, that is only useful during deployment.
 When the app is running, the access will be done by the web app's system assigned managed identity.
-Because of this, you also need to add an access policy that allows the web app to read the secrets in the KeyVault.
+Because of this, you also need to add an access policy that allows the web app to read the secrets in the Key Vault.
 This is done by adding a second entry in the `accessPolicy` list.
 In this case, the `tenantId` and `objectId` should be set to the web app's system assigned managed identity, which is available through the `identity` property on the __app__ constant.

 In this case, the required permissions are "get" and "list" for secrets.

 The problem with this is that the `identity` property won't be assigned until the resource has actually been created.
 Because of this, this property is defined as a `pulumi.Output<ManagedServiceIdentityResponse|undefined>`, which is Pulumi's way of handling async properties.
-To get a value from an `pulumi.Output<T>` instance, you can use the `apply()` method.
+To get a value from a `pulumi.Output<T>` instance, you can use the `apply()` method.
 This takes a callback that defines what property to read and returns another `pulumi.Output<T>`.
 Pulumi can then figure out that this is async, and act accordingly.

 It looks like this